 While those who create new information in the lab will always be recognized for their contributions, this is no longer be the only variable determining influence in medicine.
 As doctors collect in new spaces, new rules of influence will apply.
 The digital age will deliver a new type of thought leader.

-A few ideas on the future of physician thought leaders:
+A few ideas on physician thought leaders in the digital age

 The physician audience now has a voice.
 In medicine it used to be that few physicians spoke and the rest listened.
 But ability of the physician audience to have the mike allows those previously shut out to become influential.
 Solid thinking no longer needs permission to be shared.
 Expect to see regular doctors emerge as influential not based on their connections within ‘the society,’ but on the strength and novelty of their ideas.
 Old world connections within dated institutions will hold weight only with those desperately banding together, unwilling to do anything different.